-Here are some of my favorite recipes.
-The basic recipe includes good technique tips and is a little fussy; the other two are less demanding:
+Here are some good recipes.
+The basic recipe includes technique tips and is a little fussy; the other two are less demanding:

 As described in the how-to article, you are not restricted to the shapes given in the recipes.
 You can add cornstarch to make it softer, or rice flour to make it crunchier.
 You can pat dough into a round, a square, or roll into a log and slice into cookies.
 You can dip in chocolate, sprinkle with sugar, or cover with icing.
 Shortbread just may be the perfect holiday recipe.

 Quick breads are one of the easiest baked goods in existence.
-And if you want to make them fancier, you can use mini loaf pans (like my friend), you can add in special holiday ingredients you wouldn’t normally use (macadamias, dates, chocolate chips), and you can ice them.
+And if you want to make them fancier, you can use mini loaf pans, you can add in special holiday ingredients you wouldn’t normally use (macadamia nuts, dates, chocolate chips), and you can ice them.
 Or, you can make a variety and give away mini loaf combinations like banana, spice bread, and orange cardamom.
 Wrap them in colored cellophane for both freshness and a nice presentation.

-And for the record, one standard loaf pan recipe will fill 2-4 mini loaf pans (although in my experience it’s rarely more than 3).
-I know this isn’t terribly helpful, sorry!
+Tip: One standard loaf pan recipe will fill 2-3 mini loaf pans.
+This isn’t terribly helpful, sorry!
 But it really is recipe dependent.

-You can go with a classic banana bread recipe like this one, with more than 9 thousand positive reviews (!), or you can go with something a little fancier, like my all-time favorite banana bread from Food Network, which has orange zest and chocolate chips (and chocolate icing too, but I never use that because it doesn't need it).
-But if you want to make a simple quick bread a truly-over-the-top holiday gift, go ahead and use it.
+You can go with a classic banana bread recipe like this one, with more than 9 thousand positive reviews (!), or you can go with something a little fancier, like this banana bread from Food Network, which has orange zest and chocolate chips (and chocolate icing too, but it doesn't need it).
+If you want to make a simple quick bread a truly-over-the-top holiday gift, go ahead and use it.